justin2004/weblog/DRAFTS/spelling_vs_bond/README.md

 ## What Is APL Though?

-["Is [APL] just a set of well-chosen matrix operators?"](https://news.ycombinator.com/item?id=17173283)
+["Is [APL] just a set of well-chosen matrix operators?"](https://news.ycombinator.com/item?id=17186378)

-APL does have a painstakingly thoughtful chosen set of array primitives.
+APL does have a thoughtfully chosen set of array primitives.
 The primitive coverage feels like it approaches a periodic table of computational process behavior: everything you need to efficiently express any computation.
 You can do anything with it and you can often do things with a [surprisingly small amount of primitives](https://www.youtube.com/watch?v=a9xAKttWgP4).